Iran to boost uranium enrichment level above nuclear pact's limit: Rouhani

 Iranian crude exports were around 300,000 barrels per day or less in late June, industry sources said, a small fraction of the more than 2.5 million bpd Iran shipped in April 2018, the month before Trump abandoned the nuclear deal.

-Tehran has said the U.S. sanctions regime amounts to “economic war” meant to starve its population.
-Iran is now shunned on oil markets and major foreign companies have dropped plans to invest for fear of incurring U.S. financial penalties.

-Trump renounced the nuclear deal on grounds that it was too weak for not being permanent and not covering security issues like Iran’s ballistic missile program and regional behavior.

-Additional reporting by Parisa Hafezi in Dubai; Writing by Michael Georgy; Editing by Mark Heinrich
+Additional reporting by Parisa Hafezi in Dubai, John Irish and Sudip Kar-Gupta in Paris; Writing by Michael Georgy; Editing by Mark Heinrich